 So how can you treat it?
 One of these options will most likely be your best bet.

-laser hair removal instead of shaving.
+Opt for laser hair removal instead of shaving.

 To avoid the inflammation brought on by shaving, Dr. Steele recommends laser hair removal.
 “The less friction the better.
 Laser hair removal minimizes repetitive friction to the area, and you don’t have to do it as often.”
 But, if you must shave, always use shaving cream.
 “This will reduce the irritation to your skin and make discoloration less likely or severe.”
 We like Whish Shave Cream ($16), which is super creamy and formulated with organic ingredients that leave your underarms soft and moisturized.